Dynamical Mean-Field Theory for Markovian Open Quantum Many-Body Systems: Summary of Main Results

-To appreciate the physical content of Open-DMFT it is instructive to compare it with the widely used Gutzwiller mean-field theory, which we will show in Sec. \ref{sec:mean_field_conn} to coincide with the $z\rightarrow\infty$ solution of the many-body master equation.
-This mean-field theory amounts to decouple the hopping term in the Hamiltonian~(\ref{eq:BH}), or equivalently assumes a product-state density matrix over different lattice sites, thus reducing the full many-body problem to a single site coupled to a self-consistent coherent field (Fig.~\ref{fig:sketch}, bottom panel).
+To appreciate the physical content of DMFT it is instructive to compare it with the widely used Gutzwiller mean-field theory.
+As we will show in Sec. \ref{sec:mean_field_conn} the latter coincides with the $z\rightarrow\infty$ solution of the many-body master equation and corresponds to DMFT when the non-Markovian bath is set to zero.
+Gutzwiller mean-field theory amounts to decouple the hopping term in the Hamiltonian~(\ref{eq:BH}), or equivalently assumes a product-state density matrix over different lattice sites, thus reducing the full many-body problem to a single site coupled to a self-consistent coherent field (Fig.~\ref{fig:sketch}, bottom panel).
 An obvious shortcoming of the Gutzwiller approach is that it cannot capture any coherent or dissipative processes arising from the coupling to neighboring sites, unless the system is in a broken-symmetry phase with a non-vanishing local order parameter, leading to a finite self-consistent field.
-The result is a particularly poor description of strongly interacting, yet incoherent, normal phases such as bosonic Mott insulators whose local properties within Gutzwller are completely independent on the hopping and identical to those of an isolated site.
-In this perspective Open-DMFT accounts, non perturbatively, for the leading $1/z$ corrections to Gutzwiller mean field theory, capturing quantum fluctuations induced by the neighboring sites even in absence of an order parameter, through the non-Markovian bath.
+The result is a particularly poor description of strongly interacting, yet incoherent, normal phases such as bosonic Mott insulators or many-body quantum Zeno phases that we discuss in this work, whose local properties within Gutzwller are completely independent on the hopping and identical to those of an isolated site.
+In this perspective DMFT accounts non-perturbatively, through the solution of a quantum impurity model with a non-Markovian bath $\Delta\sim 1/z$, for finite-connectivity corrections to Gutzwiller mean field theory, thus capturing fluctuations induced by the neighboring sites even in absence of an order parameter.